kazemihabib/DUMMY-PROJECT/README.md

 - `<input_directory>`: Directory containing the instance files.
 - `<output_directory>`: Directory where the solutions will be saved as JSON files.

-This will process all instances in the input directory and save the results in the output directory.
+This will solve all instances in the input directory using *CP*, *SMT* and *MIP* and save the results in the output directory.

 **Example**: